Questions on wine, travel and food that I wish you’d ask

 Question 3: Why do you write about alcohol?

 A: In wine there’s wisdom; in beer there’s freedom; in water, there are bacteria.
 That’s what Benjamin Franklin said anyhow.
+Only he couldn’t have because bacteria were not discovered until many years after his death.

 Question 4: What happens when life brings you lemons?